FAQs

 Currently, candidates do not need a full licence at the point of applying.
 However any offer made to you were you successful at interview would be contingent upon you having a full UK valid licence by the time the course started.
 If not, the offer may be withdrawn.
 As such, we would encourage strongly that all those applying ensure there is adequate time to undertake lessons and test/s prior to the course commencing in September 2024.

-Applicants will be required to have a full UK valid driving license by the point of interview (if offered).
-Date is TBC but likely to be late April 2025.
+Applicants will be required to have a full UK valid driving license by the point of interview (if offered) which will be late April 2025.

 Clinical placements are located throughout the counties of Berkshire, Buckinghamshire, Northamptonshire, Warwickshire and Oxfordshire, and can extend beyond these given placement availability.
 This should be borne in mind in organising living arrangements whilst on the course.
 University of Oxford regulations specify that students should live within 25 miles of the centre of Oxford unless permission is granted to reside further afield.
-Requests to live within the wider Thames Valley Region and Northamptonshire will be considered on a case by case basis by the Programme Director.
+Requests to live within the wider Thames Valley Region and Northamptonshire are considered on a case by case basis by the Programme Director, and may relate to being closer to the allocated base (see below).

 Trainees will be allocated a base: Either Aylesbury (with placements across the Buckinghamshire region), Brackley (with placements across the South Midlands region), Bracknell (with placements across the Berkshire region) or Oxford (with placements across the Oxfordshire region).
 Allocation of base is dependent upon a number on factors including Training Needs and Aspirations, reasonable adjustments, and trainee preference.
 Please note - individuals are not guaranteed their preferred choice of training area / base.
 There are limited placement opportunities within Oxfordshire.
 Most trainees will not be allocated the Oxford base.